 Are you stuck for what to give your child’s teacher or scout/guide leader or crèche teacher as a thank you present?
 (No, not another candle or mug!)
-We asked Mykidstime parents for their best recommendations – here are 10 Practical Gift Ideas for Teachers this Christmas.
-You’re welcome!
+We asked Mykidstime parents for their best recommendations – here are 10 Practical Gift Ideas for Teachers This Christmas.

-Most teachers are delighted to receive a home made card or drawing or something they have made themselves.
+Most teachers are delighted to receive a homemade card or drawing or something your child has made themselves.
 Encourage your child to take their time to make it as special as they can and to write a thank you message to their teacher.

 #3.
 Personalised Sweets & Treats